yanir75/Java-Weighted-Graphs/README.md

     <img src="https://github.com/netanellevine/Weighted_Graph_Algorithms/blob/main/ReadMePics/InitIMG.jpg">
  </div>

-- **Menu Bar / Buttons Panel** - From them the user can execute all kind of features.
+- **Menu Bar/Buttons Panel** - From them the user can execute all kind of features.
   Almost every feature in the Menu Bar are also available as a button in the Buttons Panel.
   The features list from left to right:
     - isConnected *// also in the Algorithms bar* [jump to isConnected](#isConnected)